Good Medicine - Medical School IV

 "I thought she was on a regular day shift now."

 "She is, but with open positions, they had to juggle because they need senior people on every shift.
 She'll be back to her usual 7:00am to 3:00pm shift in March after the newbies are trained.
-Did you get the keys for the house?"
+Did you get the keys to the house?"

 "Yes," I replied.
 "Everything is set.
 Anything interesting in the ward?"